DavidJCobb/pokeemerald/lu-docs/research/OVERALL PLANS.md

 GCC supports a plug-in system which, among other things, can be used to add new attributes (of the `__attribute((hello_world))` kind, which can also go in all the places we'd want to use them in).
 Depending on which compiler pass(es) your plug-in watch(es), you can scan over the input code after GCC has processed it into a simplified IR (theirs is called GIMPLE), and do things like emitting warnings and whatnot.
 Moreover, plug-ins can be [loaded from arbitrary paths](https://gcc.gnu.org/onlinedocs/gccint/Plugins-loading.html), so our plug-in could be kept with the game's source, same as the other tools currently used in the ROM's build process.

+There's one wrinkle that we'll need to be aware of: GCC plug-ins are built for specific versions of GCC, the API is not frozen/stable AFAIK, and I'm not sure whether pokeemerald targets a specific version of GCC or just uses the latest available version.
+(I also have no idea if ABI-related issues would come into play.
+Whatever build of GCC we end up relying on... when directed to compile C++, does it use the same ABI that it itself was compiled with?)
+We could integrate (re)building of the plug-in into the build process itself, if we can detect GCC's version and trigger a rebuild should that change, but we still risk breakage if the API changes out from under us.

 Guides and other relevant findings:

 * GCC plug-ins must use a GPL-compatible license.
 Like, literally, GCC requires all loaded plug-ins to [say they're GPL-compatibly licensed](https://gcc.gnu.org/onlinedocs/gccint/Plugin-API.html#Plugin-license-check) or the compiler will just straight-up abort.